University of Wisconsin–Madison

 Policy Areas Economic Justice, Civil Rights

-This report evaluates the prosal to establish a $13.50 an hour minimum wage by 2019 in the city of Sacramento in three steps.
-It evaluates the potential impacts on workers, employment, and businesses....
+This report evaluates the proposal to establish a $13.50/hour minimum wage by 2019 in the city of Sacramento.
+It evaluates the proposal's potential impacts on workers, employment, and businesses....

 Type Policy Brief or Report